Error404m/daa/ass6/README.md

 **Space Complexity**

+Here, n = input string length

 #Algorithm 1:
-The space complexity of 1st algorithm is : O(m)
+The space complexity of 1st algorithm is : O(n)

 #Algorithm 2:
+The space complexity of 2nd algorithm is : O(k) i.e, constant space

+#Algorithm 3:
-The space complexity of 2nd algorithm is : O(n*n)
+The space complexity of 3rd algorithm is : O(n*n)

 ---

 ### Conclusion

 The algorithms discussed in this paper can be used to find the number of palindromic substrings.
-In the matter of comparison between these two algorithms,in Approach 1, time complexity i.e O(N^3) would be higher as compared to Algorithm 2 i.e (O(N^2)).
-So we can conclude that Dynamic Programming Solution i.e the Algorithm 2 is optimal and efficient.
+In the matter of comparison between these two algorithms,in Approach 1, time complexity i.e O(3^N) and in approach 2 it would be O(N^3).Both would be higher as compared to Algorithm 3 i.e (O(N^2)).
+So we can conclude that Dynamic Programming Solution i.e the Algorithm 3 is optimal and efficient.

 ### References